-The best conference webcams are very different for the standard webcams for home working.
+The best conference room webcams are very different for the standard best webcams for home working.
 They typically allow a whole room to participate, using 360˚ cameras with smart cameras and microphones can connect a whole table of people automatically.
 This guide will help you choose the right one, and find the best deal.

 Over 2020 we all learned the advantages of video conferencing, whether it was from home alone or in teams, for work or for family events.
 It’s very likely you’ve got used to Zoom, Google Hangouts, Facetime, and Messenger, but with an ordinary webcam you usually have the camera fixed in one place, perhaps atop the monitor, which makes it difficult for several people to get around the meeting table.